An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Experiments

 \subsubsection{Feature Sharing and Heatmap}

+Feature sharing and heatmap also play an important role in the tracking and pose branch.
+To further investigate whether the heatmap can introduce the geometric information into the network, we carry out an additional experiment on background images and some results are shown in Fig.9.
+Despite the input images do not include any face, the predicted head pose of the model with heatmap is still highly correspond to the predicted facial landmarks, while the results of the model without heatmap are not.
+It illustrates that when the appearance features are not reliable, the model with heatmap can utilize the geometric information for head pose estimation.

-Feature sharing and heatmap also play a significant role in the tracking branch and pose branch.
-In order to study the effect of feature sharing and heatmap on two tasks, we set baseline as a single task CNN with same layer.
+To study the influence of feature sharing and heatmap on two tasks, we set the baseline as a single task CNN with the same layers.
 In feature sharing model, the low-level layers are shared with face alignment and only high-level layers are trained.

-In terms of face tracking, the effects of feature sharing and heatmap on WIDER Face is shown in Table 8.
-Because face tracking is the easiest task, AP can reach at 98.57\% for the baseline method.
-When it shares low-level features with face alignment, AP increases further, reaching at 98.72\%, although the number of trainable parameters is much smaller than that of the baseline method.
-The main reason is that sharing the low-level features enables the branch to take advantages of a part of knowledge in face alignment.
-After fusing heatmap with features, AP is improved from 98.72\% to 98.82\%.
-Therefore, both feature sharing and heatmap have positive effect on accuracy and real-time capability of face tracking.